 The event works much like an athletic competition with the regional winners advancing to the state competition, and the state winners advancing to the international North American Envirothon.
 The Envirothon encourages constantly changing curricula and helps to build ties between schools, organizations and communities in preparing students for competition.

-- The 2019 current issue is agriculture and the environment: knowledge and technology to feed the world.
+- The 2020 current issue is Water Resource Management: Local Control and Local Solutions.
 The international competition has released learning objectives for all study areas.
 They can be viewed here.

-- The state Envirothon will be held in May 2019 at the Lake Cumberland 4-H Education and Leadership Center in Jabez, Ky.
-The winner of the Kentucky Envirothon will go on to compete at the North American Envirothon July 28 - August 2 at North Carolina State University in Raleigh, NC.
+- The state Envirothon will be held in May 2020 at the Lake Cumberland 4-H Education and Leadership Center in Jabez, Ky.
+The winner of the Kentucky Envirothon will go on to compete at the North American Envirothon July 26 - August 1 at University of Nebraska in Lincoln.

 - Kentucky Envirothon is made possible by Kentucky Association of Conservation Districts, Kentucky Association of Conservation Districts Auxiliary, Dow Corning of Carrollton, Kentucky Farm Bureau Federation, Farm Credit Mid-America, Kentucky Department of Agriculture, Kentucky Department of Fish and Wildlife Resources, Kentucky Division of Water, Kentucky Division of Forestry and the Kentucky Division of Conservation.